Powerful Knowledge Chatbot with Firecrawl and RAG

 1. Project Setup

-2. Navigate to the dashboard and click Create New Flow.
+- Navigate to the Projects and click New Project or select your desired project.

 2. Setting Up the Firecrawl Flow